prabhuignoto/react-chrono-docs/docs/features/icons.md

 # Icons

-By default, the timeline track shows a simple circle made with CSS for each time point.
-This can be changed so that each item on the timeline track shows a different icon.

-Wrap all the icons in a wrapper with a class name `chrono-icons` and the component will make sure the icons are embedded on each timeline point in the same order as they appear in the code.
+The timeline track usually shows a CSS-generated shape for each time point, but it can be personalized to display distinct icons for each item on the track.
+To do so, place all the icons inside a wrapper with a chrono-icons class name.
+The component will then embed the icons on the corresponding timeline points in the same order they appear in the code.

 ```jsx
   <Chrono items={data} mode="VERTICAL_ALTERNATING">